-U.S. Announces Its Withdrawal From U.N.'s Human Rights Council
+U.S. Announces Its Withdrawal From U.N.
+Human Rights Council

 After more than a year of complaints and warnings — some subtle and others a little less so — the Trump administration has announced that the United States is withdrawing from the United Nations Human Rights Council.
 Secretary of State Mike Pompeo and Ambassador to the U.N.
-Nikki Haley announced the decision in a joint statement to the media Tuesday.
+Nikki Haley announced the decision in a joint statement Tuesday.

+"I want to make it crystal clear that this step is not a retreat from human rights commitments," Haley told the media.
+"On the contrary, we take this step because our commitment does not allow us to remain a part of a hypocritical and self-serving organization that makes a mockery of human rights."

-The move comes as little surprise from an administration that frequently has lambasted the 47-member body for a gamut of perceived failures — including what Haley has called the council's "relentless, pathological campaign" against Israel, a staunch U.S. ally.
+The move comes as little surprise from an administration that frequently has lambasted the 47-member body for a gamut of perceived failures — particularly the dubious rights records of many of its member countries, as well as what Haley has repeatedly called the council's "chronic bias against Israel."

-In a speech to the council last year, Haley delivered something amounting to an ultimatum: Either the Human Rights Council can "address its chronic anti-Israel bias" and clean up its roster of member countries — which includes Venezuela, China, Saudi Arabia and other countries with dubious human rights records of their own — or the council can bid the U.S. farewell.
+Haley harked back to a speech she delivered to the council one year ago this month, in which she laid down something of an ultimatum.
+At that point, she told members that they must stop singling out Israel for condemnation and must clean up their roster — which includes Venezuela, China and Saudi Arabia, among others — or the council could bid the U.S. farewell.

+In remarks to the Graduate Institute of Geneva, given the same day as her council speech, Haley made the matter plain.

-"If the Human Rights Council is going to be an organization we entrust to protect and promote human rights, it must change," Haley said in remarks to the Graduate Institute of Geneva, the same day as her speech at the council.
-"If it fails to change, then we must pursue the advancement of human rights outside of the Council."
+"If the Human Rights Council is going to be an organization we entrust to protect and promote human rights, it must change," she said.
+"If it fails to change, then we must pursue the advancement of human rights outside of the council."

-When the council was first established in 2006, the administration George W. Bush withheld its membership over similar concerns.
-And when the Obama administration announced in 2009 that it would reverse course and seek membership, the U.S. ambassador to the U.N. at the time, Susan Rice, said the decision was made out of a belief "that working from within, we can make the council a more effective forum to promote and protect human rights."
+In the year that has elapsed since those speeches, such reforms never happened.
+Instead, she said, the council stayed silent on violent repression in Venezuela, a member state, and welcomed another country with a problematic record of its own, the Democratic Republic of the Congo.

+"The council ceases to be worthy of its name," Haley said, explaining the U.S. withdrawal.
+"Such a council in fact damages the cause of human rights."

 "Human Rights Council members shall uphold the highest standards in the promotion of human rights."
 (UN Res 60/251)— Hillel Neuer (@HillelNeuer) June 19, 2018